landon9720/Proseeo/README.md

 ## Plans

 Plans define what a story should contain.
-For example, the `bug` plan might contain fields for `title`, `description`, `fix_version`, and `test_notes`.
+For example, the `bug` plan contains fields `title`, `description`, `fix_version`, `test_notes`, and others.
 A plan is a loose schema that defines the story requirements.

 Proseeo believes that every story is different, and that no single workflow should be imposed.
 Each story has a plan file `plan.proseeo`.
 The plan file is in a simple text format and can be easily edited to suit the needs story.